Agathokakological Nincompoop Monk

 Dr. Ist: How does it feel to be an agathokakological nincompoop monk?

-Gregory: I have always felt like one, except for the last missing piece, which formed relatively recently.
+Gregory: I’ve always felt like one, except for the last missing piece, which formed relatively recently.

 Dr. Ist: Mhm.
-Are there any rules or regulations one must follow to become an agathokakological nincompoop monk?
+Are there any specific directives to follow to become an agathokakological nincompoop monk?

 Gregory: Yes.
-One must always be willing to negotiate with the second law of thermodynamics.
-One mustn’t regard a fertile negotiation as an achievement.
+One must always be prepared to negotiate with the second law of thermodynamics.
+One must not view a productive negotiation as an achievement.
 All hairstyles are welcome.

-Dr. Ist: How does one know when to begin to negotiate?
+Dr. Ist: How does one know when to begin negotiating?

 Dr. Ist: Mhm.
-Well, Gregory, I know at least one organization that attempted to force its will on the second law of thermodynamics sometime around the middle of the last century.
+Well, Gregory, I know of at least one organization that tried to force its will on the second law of thermodynamics sometime around the middle of the last century.

 Gregory: Oh, I didn’t . . .
-I was being humorous, or so I thought.
-I didn’t expect you to take it there.
-But since you went there, I know at least two organizations from the last century that bypassed negotiations and attempted to subjugate the force.
-But what is your point?
+I was trying to be humorous, or so I thought.
+I didn’t expect you to take it that way.
+But since you did, I can think of at least two organizations from the last century that bypassed negotiations and attempted to subjugate the force.
+But what’s your point?

 Gregory: I’m not sure I follow.

-Dr. Ist: The interim mayhem as a result of, as you noted, the attempted subjugation of the force was not the final destination of those organizations, was it?
+Dr. Ist: The interim mayhem resulting from, as you mentioned, the attempted subjugation of the force wasn’t the final destination for those organizations, was it?

 Gregory: Oh, I see.
 No. The final destination is ideally a well-polished, minutely controlled, and parasite-free environment.